Black Hole Ringdown Amplitudescopy: BH ringdown amplitudescopy

 The above model with the parameters in ~\eqref{eq:param3} includes the case of ordinary BH spectroscopy (when $\gamma=0$) and the case in which only a single ordinary mode dominates the inference ($A_{R,330}\rightarrow0$).
 In particular, this last condition can be confidently achieved when the progenitors have nearly-equal masses, thus suppressing the higher modes~\cite{Forteza:2022tgq}.
 Interestingly, even in the latter case a ringdown test is still possible if $\gamma\neq0$, since the presence of an extra mode breaks the degeneracy between $(\delta f_{220},\delta\tau_{220})$ and $(M,\chi)$, without the need of including either higher-multipole modes or overtones~\cite{Crescimbeni:2024sam}.

-In Fig.~\ref{fig:330}, we show the posterior distributions of the coupling constant $\ell_{\rm GB}$ (left panels) and $\ell_{\rm CS}$ (right panels) for different choices of $A_{R,330}$ and $\gamma_{\rm inj}$, injecting $\ell_{\rm GB/CS}=12\,{\rm km}$.
+In Fig.~\ref{fig:330}, we show the posterior distributions of the coupling constant $\ell_{\rm GB}$ (left panels) and $\ell_{\rm CS}$ (right panels) for different choices of $A_{R,330}$ \footnote{Notice that the values of $A_{\rm R,330}$ reach values lower than 0.04, corresponding to mass ratio very close to unity.
+Even if these values cannot be considered as a confident detection of the 330 mode, we report it anyway, as we can analyze the impact of adding a third mode with different excitations.} and $\gamma_{\rm inj}$, injecting $\ell_{\rm GB/CS}=12\,{\rm km}$, while the full corner plots are reported in Appendix~\ref{sec:corner_plots_ET}.
 Compared to the previous analysis, we can consider a smaller coupling, as the remnant mass is smaller in this case, corresponding to $\zeta\approx 0.027$.
 In each panel, we show the results of two analyses: 1)~recovery with a model where $\gamma=\gamma_{\rm inj}$ (continuous histograms), and 2)~recovery with a model where $\gamma=0$ (dashed histograms), i.e. analog to \texttt{SpecPA} of the previous section but using the $(220)$ and $(330)$ polar modes rather than the $(220)$ axial and polar modes.